bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 **Why do I need another third-party codegen tool?
 We have already the [official generator](https://github.com/asyncapi/generator)**

 The official generator is quite specific for most cases.
-At the moment, it produces the code only for Watermill framework, but not everyone uses the Watermill in their projects.
+At the moment, it produces the code only for the Watermill framework, but not everyone uses the Watermill in their projects.
 Also, it supports only the AMQP protocol.

 `go-asyncapi` produces framework-agnostic code with the standard Go library as single dependency.
 It supports many [protocols]({{< relref "/docs/features#protocols" >}}) and many specific AsyncAPI entities, such as bindings, correlation ids, server variables, etc.

 `go-asyncapi` contains the simple clients for all supported protocols based on popular libraries.
 They are modular, so you can use them directly or as a base for your own implementation.
-Or don't use them at all, if you don't need them.
+Or don't use them at all if you don't need them.

 And finally, `go-asyncapi` is written in Go, so you don't need node.js or Docker or similar tools to run the generator.